AWS & Economic Development Leaders Share Insights

 In one episode, Shannon Kellogg, vice president of public policy for AWS for the Americas at Amazon, joins Heather Ennis, president & CEO of the Northwest Indiana Forum.
 The conversation focuses on what AWS looks for when selecting a community, including infrastructure readiness and environmental sustainability goals.
 The discussion is grounded in data and provides clear, factual context around common misconceptions.

 In a second episode, Brandon Oyer, head of America’s water & power for AWS, joins Behind the Region hosts Chamber President & CEO Jeff Rea and Director of Member Relations Mark McGill.
-Oyer provides an update on the $11 billion AWS data center project, explains how cloud computing works, addresses myths related to water and power usage, and shares AWS’s long-term vision and the project’s impact on the South Bend Region.
+Oyer provides an update on the $11 billion-plus AWS data center project, explains how cloud computing works, addresses myths related to water and power usage, and shares AWS’s long-term vision and the project’s impact on the South Bend Region.

 AWS Commits